-If you are using a PS3, you must use Component Video and optical audio in order to use your recordings in Vegas.
+If you are using a PS3 and want to record TS files for use in Vegas, you must use Component Video and optical audio.
 To set your PS3 to optical audio out, in your PS3 go to Settings / Sound settings / Audio output settings.
 Select Optical digital and Dolby Digital 5.1 Then use an optical audio cable for recording.

 In Showbiz you have to set the default resolution used when uploading.
 This is done by going to Options; Preferences; Other and selecting the desired YouTube resolution.